 NFL Rumors: Malcolm Butler To Saints?
-Dont’a Hightower On Steelers’ Radar?
+Dont’a Hightower on Steelers’ Radar?

-The New England Patriots are the best team in the NFL, and they have already had an incredible off-season.
-However, are they are about to lose two of their top players in Malcolm Butler and Dont’a Hightower?
+The New England Patriots are the best team in the NFL and they have already had an incredible off-season, but are they are about to lose two of their top players in Malcom Butler and Dont’a Hightower?

-The official NFL website indicates that the New England Patriots star cornerback will visit the New Orleans Saints camp on Thursday, according to New Orleans coach Sean Payton.
+The official NFL website indicates that the New England Patriots star corner back will visit the New Orleans Saints camp on Thursday, according to New Orleans coach Sean Payton.
 The Pats placed a first-round tender on Butler, which would pay Butler $3.91 million in 2017, however, New England can also match any offer sheet given to Malcolm if they choose to do so.

 On #Saints & Malcolm Butler: They’ve begun negotiations on a new contract & hope to strike a deal this week.
 Then talk trade with #Patriots